Temporary event notice

 - The event last no more than 168 hours (seven days)

-- In a calendar year, a single premises (for example a community centre) can have up to 15 TENs which must not exceed 21 days in total 21 days the maximum number of days in a calendar year
+- In a calendar year, a single premises can have up to 20 TENs which must not exceed 26 days in total, 26 days being the maximum number of days in a calendar year

 A TEN can’t be refused unless the Police or the council's Environmental Health Team objects to it.
 They must do this within three working days of it being received.
 They can only object if they think your event could adversely affect any of the licensing objectives which are: